hellonathanchung/hellonathanchung/README.md

 I'm Nathan!

-I'm a fullstack software engineer!
+I'm a fullstack software engineer in Seattle!

-I know Javascript, Ruby, HTML, and CSS.

-I'm currently working on [HerscMersch](https://github.com/hellonathanchung/herschmersch-frontend), an application that allows users to save and follow stocks.
+I'm currently working on [HerscMersch](https://github.com/hellonathanchung/herschmersch-frontend), an application that allows users to maintain a portfolio of stocks and track their latest news.

-Aspiring to learn more about React and Python.
+I love creating web applications and an passionate about learning.

 Fun fact: I'm a freelancer with extensive experience in Adobe.
 I've done work for weddings, local businesses, and much more!